 - Biography Cards (PDF) – 1 per student

 - Reflection Sheet (PDF)

 - Mark off a location large enough for the simulation

 - Recruit volunteers to help monitor students

-- Have student made signs to indicate the various “stops” for Underground Railroad - house addresses, store names, state signs (northern and southern states)
+- Have student make signs to indicate the various “stops” for Underground Railroad: house addresses, store names, state signs (northern and southern states)

-- Read aloud biography cards (abolitionist, Quaker, conductor, slave, slave hunter)
+Step 1: Read aloud biography cards (abolitionist, Quaker, conductor, slave, slave hunter).

-- Randomly pass out 1 biography card to each student.
+Step 2: Randomly pass out one biography card to each student.